-I work from comfortable rooms in Hereford, and work using the Person Centred model of counselling, although I would call myself an Integrative counsellor, because I incorporate aspects of other models where it seems appropriate.
+Hello and thank you for viewing my profile.
+I work from comfortable rooms in Hereford, and I am offering face-to-face, telephone or video platform sessions.
+I use mainly the Person Centred model of counselling, and I am trained in CBT, incorporating aspects of other models where appropriate.

-I understand that there may be financial, practical, personal or contractual reasons why a time-limited approach might be best for you, and in those cases we can bring in aspects of, for example, Solution Focussed or Cognitive Behaviour techniques, which are both useful in recognising unhelpful, negative patterns of thinking or behaviour, and helping you to replace them with more positive thoughts or actions.
+I understand that there may be financial, practical, personal or contractual reasons why a time-limited approach might be best for you, and in those cases we can bring in aspects of, for example, Solution Focussed or Cognitive Behaviour techniques, which are both useful in recognising unhelpful, negative patterns of thinking or behaviour, and helping you to make positive changes.

-I will discuss with you the blend of approaches we use, and I will not give you advice or pass any judgement on your situation.
+I will discuss with you the blend of approaches we use, and will not pass any judgement on your situation.
 I will seek to fully understand you and to help you understand yourself.